moritz-john/kmk-config-klor/docs/rgb.md

 ## RGB

 >tl;dr: add library to your keyboard, set `klor_rgb = 'basic_rgb' OR 'peg_rgb'`, customize your RGB code and add rgb keycodes to your keymap to control your lighting.
-## 1) Add the necessary libraries:
+## 1) Add the necessary library:
-In order to use RGB you have to install one libraries into your keyboards `lib` folder:
+In order to use RGB you have to install one library into your keyboards `lib` folder:

 You can find the necessary libraries included in the `klor_kmk_firmware.zip` release.\
 **or**\